eclipse-cognicrypt/hugo-website-sources/content/_index.md

 # Code Generation

-The Code Generation Feature of CogniCrypt is designed as a wizard that guides developers to select the correct cryptographic algorithms for their cryptographic task at hand.
-The wizard asks high level questions regarding the task and the data formats the developer needs to encrypt.
+The Code Generation Feature of CogniCrypt is designed as a wizard that guides developers to select the correct cryptographic algorithms for their cryptographic use case at hand.
+The wizard asks high-level questions related the use case in order to tailor the solution to the user's needs.
 The [user documentation](./documentation/codegen) discusses the wizard in more detail.

 <p align="center">